Kauffman Entrepreneurial Year (KEY) Program

 - Take Five Scholars may not apply for the KEY Program.

 Applications are available at each of several information sessions held each semester and on the web at http://www.rochester.edu/entrepreneurship/programs/#collapse115.
-Applications are due no later than the 1st of November in the fall semester or the first Thursday after Spring Break in the spring term.
+Applications are due no later than the first of November in the fall semester or the first Thursday after Spring Break in the spring term.
 Students should submit their KEY Program materials to Lattimore 312.
 Letters of recommendation are due the same day as the application and should be sent directly to Lattimore 312.

 A list of courses that has been developed with entrepreneurship in mind can be found at http://www.rochester.edu/entrepreneurship/courses/.
 Students should also consult the faculty with whom they want to study, and/or the appropriate departmental administrators to be sure that the courses they want to take will be offered, and that they are adequately prepared for the courses they intend to take.
 Each applicant needs to arrange for two full-time faculty members to send letters of recommendation to the KEY Review Board on his or her behalf.
 One letter focuses on the applicant's academic preparedness, and the other comments on the proposed KEY program.